 However, Nintendo’s bid was unsuccessful.
 Nintendo would now have to find a different franchise to partner up with or create their own with original characters.
 They chose the latter option.

 Enter Donkey Kong and Mario - The Characters

 It seems Nintendo may have started the initial design work on the proposed Popeye tie-in before the rights situation was clarified.

 Miyamoto concluded that the simplest thing to do would be to tweak the existing Popeye characters into something new.
-Olive-Oyl became ‘lady’, the already hirsute Bluto transformed into a Gorilla, whilst Popeye traded his sailor’s outfit for a pair of blue dungarees and a mustache.
-The on-going love triangle that was the running theme throughout Popeye was retained, with the Gorilla kidnapping ‘Lady’, who the hero must rescue.
+Olive-Oyl became ‘lady’, the already hirsute Bluto transformed into a Gorilla, whilst Popeye traded his sailor’s outfit for a pair of blue dungarees and a moustache.
+The ongoing love triangle that was the running theme throughout Popeye was retained, with the Gorilla kidnapping ‘Lady’, who the hero must rescue.

 Miyamoto knew that for the game to stand out from the myriad of shooters that were on the market it would have to do something completely different.
 His solution?

 Characters jumping in games has become so common practice that nowadays we raise a questioning eyebrow if a character can’t jump.
 But back then jumping had never been implemented.

 Jumping became a core mechanic of the game, to the extent that the yet unnamed hero was called ‘Jumpman’.